Skip to Main Content

 • Minitex, "an information and resource sharing program of the Minnesota Office of Higher Education and the University of Minnesota Libraries," has published an IMLS information page that includes a timeline of events of note as well as background information specific to Minnesota libraries and services.

-• The Wisconsin Arts Board has a list of numerous resources of information and opinion about changes and impacts of changes to both the IMLS and NEH.
+• The Wisconsin Arts Board has a list of numerous resources of information and opinion about changes and impacts of changes to both the IMLS and NEH, along with other grant-providing entities.

 The Institute for Museum and Library Services (IMLS)